100daysofkubernetes/100DaysOfKubernetes/src/networking/service.md

 The process when creating a new Service is something like this:

 1. First, we tell our API server within the master node in our cluster it should create a new service — in our case, this is done through kubectl commands.
 2. Within our cluster, inside the master node, we have an endpoint controller.
 This controller will watch our API server to see whether we want to create a new Service.
-Once it knows that we want to create a new API server, it will create an endpoint object.
+Once it knows that we want to create a new service, it will create an endpoint object.
 3. The kube-proxy watches the cluster for services and enpoints that it can use to configure the access to our cluster.
 It will then make a new entry in its iptable that takes note of the new information.
 4. The Kube-DNS realises that there is a new service and will add the db’s record to the dns server (skydns).